FlexMeasures/flexmeasures/Readme.md

 Within the FlexMeasures project, [we welcome contributions](https://github.com/FlexMeasures/tsc/blob/main/CONTRIBUTING.md).
 You can also [learn more about our governance](https://github.com/Flexmeasures/tsc/blob/main/GOVERNANCE.md).

-You can connect with the community here on Github (e.g. by creating an issue), on [the mailing list](https://lists.lfenergy.org/g/flexmeasures), on [the FlexMeasures channel within the LF Energy Slack](https://slack.lfenergy.org/) or [by contacting the current maintainers](https://seita.nl/who-we-are/#contact).
+You can connect with the community here on GitHub (e.g. by creating an issue), on [the mailing list](https://lists.lfenergy.org/g/flexmeasures), on [the FlexMeasures channel within the LF Energy Slack](https://slack.lfenergy.org/) or [by contacting the current maintainers](https://seita.nl/who-we-are/#contact).